tonoli/instagram-followers-scraper/README.md

 # Instagram followers scraper

-A template of README best practices to make your README simple to understand and easy to use.
+A tool to scrape the list of followers and people following a user and see the difference with a previously recorded list.

 ## Table of Contents